cloudify-cosmo/repex/README.md

 - Variables with the same name sent via the API will override the hardcoded ones.
 - API provided or hardcoded variables can be overriden if env vars exist with the same name but in upper case and prefixed with `REPEX_VAR_` (so the variable "version" can be overriden by an env var called "REPEX_VAR_VERSION".)
 This can help with, for example, using the $BUILD_NUMBER env var in Jenkins to update a file with the new build number.

+Note that if any variables are required but not provided, repex will fail stating that they must be provided.

 ## Diff

 NOTE: THIS IS WIP!
 Use sparingly.